Israeli government says Trump to host Netanyahu at White House

 It came a day after Netanyahu said he expected to discuss the second phase of the ceasefire in Gaza with Trump, as well as “opportunities for peace” in the region.

-“The Prime Minister will meet with President Trump on Monday, December 29, they will discuss the future steps and phases and the international stabilisation force of the ceasefire plan,” government spokesperson Shosh Bedrosian said in an online briefing to reporters.
+“The prime minister will meet with President Trump on Monday, December 29; they will discuss the future steps and phases and the international stabilisation force of the ceasefire plan,” Israeli government spokesperson Shosh Bedrosian said in an online briefing to reporters.

 On Sunday, Netanyahu said the focus of the meeting would be on ending Hamas governance in Gaza and ensuring it fulfilled its “commitment” to the ceasefire plan, which calls for demilitarisation of the enclave.
 He added that the second phase of the ceasefire will be “more difficult”.

-Despite over 590 Israeli violations, a US-brokered ceasefire in Gaza has mostly held since October 10.
+Despite more than 590 Israeli violations, a US-brokered ceasefire in Gaza has mostly held since October 10.
 Israeli forces have killed at least 360 Palestinians in the enclave since the ceasefire began, raising the overall death toll to over 70,000.

 The first phase of the ceasefire related mainly to the exchange of Israeli captives and Palestinians held by Israel, as well as Israel’s withdrawal from parts of Gaza.